vicwomg/pikaraoke/README.md

 - VLC support!
 Omxplayer is still default on raspberry pi, which can use both.
 - Thanks to VLC and a lot of hacking, we now have cross platform support: Linux, OSX, and Windows!
+- **Pitch shifting!!** Also thanks to VLC.
+Not supported on omxplayer.
 - python3 support! python 2.7 will still work for now, but it has gone the way of Latin.
 Python3 will become required in a near future revision.
 - Basic hotkeys: "esc" exits app. "f" toggles fullscreen.
 This became necessary when working with windowed OS's